diambra/docs/content/utils/_index.en.md

 #### Without `gameId` specification

 If no `gameId` is specified, the ROM file provided as first argument, will be verified against all available games.
+It is executed as shown below:

 ```python
 import diambraArena
 diambraArena.checkGameSha256(path="path/to/specific/rom/doapp.zip", gameId=None)
 ```

-Output:
+Output will be similar to what follows:

 ```txt
 Correct ROM file for Dead Or Alive ++, sha256 = d95855c7d8596a90f0b8ca15725686567d767a9a3f93a8896b489a160e705c4e